How much does a private jet cost?

 Buying a private jet

-Passenger capacity is one important factor, but it’s also essential to consider the typical distances one will fly.
-Small planes need to stop and refuel on longer trips, which adds cost and travel time.
+Passenger capacity is one important factor, but it’s also essential to consider the typical distances you will fly.
+Small planes need to stop and refuel on longer trips, which adds to the cost and travel time.
 On the other hand, larger planes are expensive to operate if your typical flight time is short.

 Next, consider whether you’d like a new or pre-owned aircraft.
-As a few examples, a brand new Cessna Citation M2, a light jet that seats seven, costs about $4.5 million at base price; the Learjet 75, a popular midsize jet that seats nine, costs about $13.5 million; and the ultra-luxurious Gulfstream G650, a heavy jet that seats up to 10, has a base price of $64.5 million.
+As a few examples, a brand new Cessna Citation M2 (a light jet that seats seven) costs about $4.5 million at base price; the Learjet 75 (a popular mid-size jet that seats nine) costs about $13.5 million; and the ultra-luxurious Gulfstream G650 (a heavy jet that seats up to 10) has a base price of $64.5 million.
 If a buyer plans on traveling with more passengers than that, the 17-seat Bombardier Global 6000 costs $60.5 million.

 An aircraft’s lifespan is measured in flight hours and landings rather than age, so private jets are often viable for decades.
 Many buyers opt to purchase a pre-owned aircraft to cut costs.
-As a comparison, possible prices start from $3.5 million for a used Cessna Citation M2, $7 million for a Learjet 75, $62 million for a Gulfstream G650 and $50 million for a Bombardier Global 6000.
+As a comparison, possible prices start from $3.5 million for a used Cessna Citation M2, $7 million for a Learjet 75, $62 million for a Gulfstream G650, and $50 million for a Bombardier Global 6000.